navatharaagi/AWS-Developer-Tools/README.md

 Application Revision:
 - Revision is simply the bundle(zip/tar file) containing the current group of files that we want to deploy.
 1. select a repository type : where we want to store our bundled src files, so CodeDeploy can access them for deployment.
-- CodeDeploy can be setup to access src files from AWS S3 Bucket,GitHub,BitBucket
+- CodeDeploy can be setup to access src files from AWS S3 Bucket, GitHub,BitBucket
 2. Bundle(.zip)our src files &push(upload) it to the repo we select (above) to use.

 - we have to push our src files from CodeCommit to an S3 bucket, & deploy our files from there.